kronosapiens/xp/README.md

 ['Flatiron School Presents' Meetup Presentation, April 17, 2014](http://prezi.com/qaaqtitg3dfr/introducing-xp/#)

+Home Page:
 ![Landing Page](/public/images/01_root.png "Landing Page")

 ## Background

 Flatiron students are an eclectic and talented bunch.
 Our alumni and admitted students also are, doubly so.
 We wanted to create a platform to help connect those with things to teach to those with a desire to learn, and help promote the flow of knowlege with the Flatiron community.

-We specifically hope to help admitted students find guidance as they progress through the pre-work.
+We specifically hope to help admitted students find guidance as they progress through the Flatiron pre-work, which has traditionally been done independently.

 ## Features

+* Ability to filter lessons based on interest and availability
+* Easy to request or offer lessons based on interest or need
+* Community-oriented design makes it easy to assess interest before committing resources to teaching

+## Technology

 * Front-end JavaScript to filter views based on various criteria - see app/assets/javascripts.
-* Use of "role" column in users and tags tables to enable efficient authorization and sorting - see app/models.
+* Use of "role" column in registration table to enable efficient authorization and sorting - see app/models.
+* Use of Octokit and the Github API to iterate through user's repos and calculate a 'Github Score' for user based on language use - see app/controllers/user_controller

 ## Usage